LLark: A Multimodal Instruction-Following Language Model for Music: Additional Results

 Figure \ref{fig:confusion-matrix-key} shows \modelname{}'s predictions vs. ground truth on the Key Estimation task.
 Figure \ref{fig:confusion-matrix-key} shows that \modelname{} generally achieves strong key estimation results.
 We also note that not all errors are considered equal in this matrix; see Table \ref{tab:mirex-scores} and Section \ref{sec:key-estimation-supplementary} for details on how the MIREX score is calculated.

 Figure \ref{fig:confusion-matrix-genre} shows \modelname{}'s predictions vs. ground truth on the GTZAN Genre Estimation task.
 While \modelname{} achieves ACC\@1 of only 0.56 (relative to approximately 0.71 for the best-performing model on this task), Figure \ref{fig:confusion-matrix-genre} shows that \modelname{} makes mistakes that appear subjectively reasonable.
 For example, \modelname{} tends to mistake ``metal'' songs for ``rock'' and categorizes ``disco'' and ``country'' songs as ``pop'' (we note that in both cases, the genres are actually at different levels of the genre hierarchy, and \modelname{}'s predictions are actually a level above the GTZAN-labeled genre in the same branch of the genre tree at \url{https://en.wikipedia.org/wiki/List_of_music_genres_and_styles}).
+Figure \ref{fig:genre-acc-at-k} shows how \modelname{}'s top=$k$ accuracy varies as a function of $k$ (we always only report top-1 accuracy elsewhere in this paper).
+We note that \modelname{}'s accuracy increases substantially for values of $k>1$; for example the top-$k$ accuracy increases to 0.673 and 0.725 at $k=3,4$ respectively on GTZAN and the top-2 accuracy increases to 0.796 on MedleyDB.